Outlook to the 2012 season - doing the first repairs 2012

 AC Problem

-The blower motor on my 67 wont come one when I switch on any heating or cooling position.
+The blower motor on my 67 did not come one when I switched on any heating or cooling position.
 It sometimes comes on in the "ICE" position but not always.
 After lots of searching I found out that the vacuum master switch does not get enough vacuum to be switched on.
 When I push the backside of it - everything works as it should.
 Of course that´s no real solution.
-Looks like my system needs a good overhaul.
+Looks like my system will need a good overhaul.

 Three parts could cause this problem: